CQX96/CQX96-Linux/Documentation/arm64/asymmetric-32bit.rst

 Surprisingly, these SoCs have been produced with the intention of running legacy 32-bit binaries.
-Unsurprisingly, that doesn't work very well with the default behaviour of Linux.
+Unsurprisingly, that doesn't work very well with the default behaviour of CQX96.

 It seems inevitable that future SoCs will drop 32-bit support altogether, so if you're stuck in the unenviable position of needing to